timmyfaraday/HarmonicPowerModels.jl/README.md

 ## License
-This code is provided under a MIT license.
+This code is provided under a BSD 3-Clause License.